 The opening segment of the meeting will comprise of statements by the President of the 76th Session of the UN General Assembly, the UN Secretary-General, the Director General of the World Health Organization and the UN Secretary-General’s Special Envoy for Road Safety.
 A general stakeholders’ segment will then be held with statements by Member States and observers of the General Assembly followed by panel discussions around specific themes and a brief closing session with concluding remarks by the President of the General Assembly.
-Find the program HERE (page five of the Concept Note).
+Find the program and side event information in the final WHO Press Briefing HERE.

 Opportunities for action and advocacy

 The most significant impact that RAP partners can have is to support your Ministers and delegations to participate, shape their presented Statement and guide them on the need, potential and next steps to eliminate high-risk roads in your country after the event.
 The best way partners can use the HLM for advocacy is by leveraging national progress toward the 2030 targets.

 Here are some actions that you can take:

 Before the HLM

 - Find out if your government is attending the HLM (Head of State, Minister, or your country’s Permanent Mission to the UN who is based in New York).